Senior Gear Editor

 Pros: Speedy, reliable, compact, tons of accessories

-For the awards of Best Value and Best Folding in this review, we were fairly stuck between two options: the Lectric XP, here, and the Ride1UP Portola, below.
-They’re both very similar bikes (see the Portola description below for the full breakdown), but what we’ve boiled things down to is if you’re looking for better range, go with the XP, and for a bit more power, choose the Portola.
-The Portola also has a bit smaller of a frame compared to the XP.
+For the award of Best Value in this review, we were fairly stuck between two options: the Lectric XP4, here, and the Ride1UP Portola, below.
+They’re both very similar bikes (see the Portola description below for the full breakdown), but what we’ve boiled things down to is if you’re looking for better range (and a torque sensor), go with the XP4, and for a bit more power (and a cadence-based system), choose the Portola.
+The Portola also has a slightly smaller frame compared to the XP4, making it better for smaller riders, and the XP4 a better choice for taller riders.

-If you’re interested in a value-oriented but more classic fat tire ebike (larger, non-folding frame and bigger wheels/tires) look no further than the Lectric XPeak, in our Best of the Rest section, below.
+If you’re interested in a value-oriented but more classic fat tire ebike (larger, non-folding frame and bigger wheels/tires), look no further than the Lectric XPeak 2.0, in our Best of the Rest section, below.
+Read our full review of the Lectric XP4 here.

 Best Budget Fat Tire Electric Bike